Original Caprese Cake. All the family secrets, explained step by step.

 • What are the origins and history of the Caprese Cake?

-The caprese cake is named after the island of Capri and has uncertain origins.
-According to some sources, it seems it was much loved by Princess Maria Carolina of Bourbon (wife of Ferdinand IV, the so-called King Nose) who initially, taken by homesickness for her Austria, nostalgically asked the cooks for a Sacher cake.
-But the “Monzù” (the Kingdom’s chefs, all of French descent) didn’t know the recipe.
-Maria Carolina didn’t know it either, so to satisfy the queen, they asked her to describe the taste and appearance of the Sacher cake.
-Using those memories, they tried to recreate the Sacher, without success; the error in preparation would later become the famous caprese that, in the end, also won over Maria Carolina’s demanding tastes.
-However, another legend tells that it was instead invented in Capri by mistake around the 1920s, by a cook named Carmine Di Fiore who had to prepare an almond cake for three mobsters who had arrived on the island (it seems it was ordered by Al Capone himself).
-Perhaps due to distraction or haste to deliver it to those dangerous and unwanted guests, the chef forgot to include the flour (or confused it with cocoa).
-He only realized it when he took the cake out of the oven but, to his surprise, it was very much appreciated by all.
+The caprese cake is named in honor of the island of Capri and has uncertain origins.
+According to some sources, it seems that it was much loved by Princess Maria Carolina of Bourbon (wife of Ferdinand IV, the so-called King Nasone) who initially, taken by nostalgia for her Austria, nostalgically asked the chefs for a sacher cake.
+But the “Monzù” (the chefs of the Kingdom, were all of French origin) did not know the recipe.
+Maria Carolina didn’t know it either, so the chefs, to satisfy the queen, asked her to describe the taste and appearance of the sacher cake.

 Absolutely NOT!
 It is essentially composed of 5 main ingredients: almonds, dark chocolate, eggs, butter, sugar.